-Assessment and evaluation of the support package
+Impact of the support package

-Support mechanisms 1, 2 and 3 enabled businesses to identify insufficient company resource to implement the SALSA standard and withdrew from the programme (n=3).
-Remaining businesses (n=6) engaged with support mechanisms 1, 2, 3 and 4 to become "audit ready".
+The first support mechanism (self-assessment tool), enabled businesses (n=9) to identify insufficient company resource to implement the certification standard and withdrew from the programme (n=3).
+Remaining businesses (n=6) engaged with support mechanisms 2 through to 4 (internal systems review, attend the 'Audit-ready' workshop) and have a pre-audit factory inspection to become "audit ready".